NCIP/gdc-docs/docs/Data/File_Formats/MAF_Format.md

 ### Aliquot-Level MAF Files

-Aliquot-level MAF files are produced for each aliquot per pipeline (Protected), and then these high quality somatic variants are aggregated into a MAF (Merged Protected).
-From this point the variants are then filtered.
-After the variants go through these filters, they are then merged into a masked MAF (Merged Somatic).
+Aliquot-level MAF files, annotated somatic mutations, are produced for each aliquot per pipeline.
+These files are then run through the Aliquot Ensemble Somatic Variant Merging and Masking workflow.
+This will aggregate the files into an aggregated somatic mutation MAF as well as filter the variants creating the masked somatic mutation MAF.

 #### Aliquot-Level File Generation

-The process for modifying the Aliquot-level MAF files into a Masked Merged Aliquot-level MAF is as follows:
+The process for modifying the Aliquot-level MAF files into a masked somatic mutation Aliquot-level MAF is as follows:

-*  After the Aliquot-level MAF files, produced from the different callers, are merged into one Raw Merged Aliquot-level MAF file, selection for the variants are made based on the following filters.
+*  The annotated somatic mutations Aliquot-level MAF files, produced from the different callers, are merged into one raw merged Aliquot-level MAF file and selection for the variants are made based on the following filters.
 *  Low quality variant filtering and germline masking:
     1. The variant must occur within at least two of the callers.
     2. Remaining variants with __FILTER != panel_of_normals__ are __removed__.
-Note that the FILTER != panel_of_normals value is only relevant for the variants generated from the MuTect2 pipeline.
+Note that the `FILTER != panel_of_normals` value is only relevant for the variants generated from the MuTect2 pipeline.
     3. The __non-TCGA exac allele frequency__ variants (0.001; common\_in\_exac) are __kept__.
     4. If any of the variants __based on step 2 and step 3 are removed__, but are known __cancer hotspots__ (Chang et al., 2018), they will instead be __kept__.
     5. Of those variants, if any have a __read depth of 7 or less__ (ndp flag), they will be __removed__.